kinostl/Automatic-Liberation-Map/README.md

 # Automatic Liberation Map

-This makes a Node Map style Liberation Mission for NetBattlers.
+This makes a Node Map style Liberation Mission for [NetBattlers by Will Uhl](https://www.merrymancergames.com/wp-content/uploads/2021/09/NetBattlers-Beta-8-Mobile.pdf).
 It uses Legend of Zelda inspired Procedural Generation documented by Becky Lavender in her [ZDG Dissertation](http://beckylavender.co.uk/wp-content/uploads/2017/11/ZDG_Dissertation.pdf).
 You can get going right now by grabbing a pregenerated file from [The Examples](https://github.com/kinostl/Automatic-Liberation-Map/tree/main/examples) or you can clone this repo and run `printLiberationMap.py` to get an output thats [gist ready](https://gist.github.com/).

 # Play Guide